BLOG LAST UPDATED: August 21, 2019

 Before you start, decide what your group will be used for.

-Before you start setting up your group, it’s vital that you decide WHY you’re creating it in the first place.
+Before starting a Facebook group, it’s vital that you decide WHY you’re creating it in the first place.

 Here are some examples of how business owners in different niches can utilize groups: